cr1tterp0wer/PACMAN/README.md

 So the main goal is to have Pacman eating the balls in the screen.

-This is the first game I have ever made so if you are just beginning programming don't feel intimidated by this...

 This project is just to have some fun programming.

 I can't wait to see what crazy ideas you guys come up with!